Fu-Yuxuan-hub/Generic-EFI-for-H610-B660-Z690-B760-Z790/README.md

 #### Wireless Card

-- It is recommended to use Broadcom wireless network card to obtain **Better** performance and use native functions about「Apple Ecology」
+- For macOS Ventura and before: It is recommended to use Broadcom wireless network card to obtain **Better** performance and use native functions.
-  >In macOS Sonoma ，Apple has removed *IO80211FamilyLegacy*, so the Broadcom wireless card need [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/pull/1077) to recover function.
+- For macOS Sonoma and later: It is recommended to use Intel wireless network card or use Broadcom wireless network with [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/pull/1077).

 ### EFI Modification